 The beneficial owners of the PIK Notes will not be party to any of the security documents relating to the PIK Notes.
 Therefore, in certain jurisdictions, such as Germany and The Netherlands, there are risks regarding the enforceability of the security interests granted by the guarantors of the PIK Notes in favor of the holders of the PIK Notes.
-In order to mitigate the risk, the collateral agent will enter into an abstract acknowledgment of indebtedness agreement and a parallel debt undertaking pursuant to which the collateral agent will become the holder of the secured claims equal to the principal amount of the PIK Notes plus certain other amounts for the benefit of the trustee and the holders of the PIK Notes.
-Accordingly, the rights of the holders of the PIK Notes will not be directly secured by the pledges of the collateral, but through this parallel claim.
+In order to mitigate the risk, the collateral agent will enter into an abstract acknowledgment of indebtedness agreement and a parallel debt undertaking pursuant to which the collateral agent will become the holder of the secured claims equal to the principal amount of the PIK Notes of the PIK Notes will not be directly secured by the pledges of the collateral, but through this parallel claim.
 This parallel claim will be acknowledged by the applicable grantor by way of an abstract acknowledgment of indebtedness or a parallel debt undertaking to the collateral agent.
 The abstract acknowledgement of debt and parallel debt undertaking secures the PIK Notes, and the collateral secures claims under the abstract acknowledgement of debt and parallel debt undertaking.
 There is uncertainty as to the enforceability of this procedure in many jurisdictions, including Germany and The Netherlands.
 For example, this procedure has not yet been tested under German and Dutch law, and we cannot assure the holders of the PIK Notes that it will eliminate or mitigate the risk of unenforceability posed by German or Dutch law.